 Title: Monitoring, Anomaly Detection, and Logging

 Requirement Text: The system shall monitor and log security related events.
 Each event shall be written to a system log.
 The system shall implement an event specific counter, and each event shall increment the counter.

+The OS shall have a method to detect unauthorized modification of logs.

+Logs shall only be extracted by approved and authorized methods.

 A minimum 2MB rotating security log shall be retained.